-This provides you with a lump sum amount if a Life Insured is diagnosed with a Specified Illness as outlined in Appendix A during the Term of Cover for the Accelerated Specified Illness Benefit.
-The benefit is only available with Lump Sum on Death Benefit and the Lump Sum on Death Benefit will be reduced by the amount of any Accelerated Specified Illness Benefit paid.
-The Accelerated Specified Illness Benefit decreases at the same intervals and in the same manner as the Lump Sum on Death Benefit, as described in Section C, Condition 1.
+This provides you with a lump sum amount if a Life Insured is diagnosed with a Specified Illness as outlined in Appendix A during the Term of Cover for this benefit.
+This benefit is only available if you have selected a Lump Sum on Death Benefit for the relevant Life Insured on the policy and the Lump Sum on Death Benefit will be reduced by the amount of any Accelerated Specified Illness Benefit paid.

-In the event of a claim for Accelerated Specified Illness Benefit which is related to a prior claim for Partial Payment Specified Illness Serious Accident Cover (Number 9 of Appendix B),the amount of any Accelerated Specified Illness Benefit payment will be reduced by the amount of any Partial Payment Specified Illness Benefit paid.
+In the event of a claim for Accelerated Specified Illness Benefit which is related to one of the four Partial Payment Specified Illnesses listed in 2.1.3, the amount of any Life Insured's Accelerated Specified Illness Benefit payment will be reduced by the amount of any Partial Payment Specified Illness Benefit paid.